Author ¶

 and functions defined later have priority

-within a given layer.
+within a given cascade layer.

 This matches the behavior of other name-defining at-rules.